-Where a proposed use will have a minimal effect upon neighboring uses and is proposed for a small structure or tract of land, a Tier 1 special use permit (identified as "S1" in the Table of Permitted Uses) will be required and is granted by the Board of Adjustment.
-Where a proposed use would have a wider effect upon the entire community or involves a large structure or tract of land, a Tier 2 special use permit is necessary (identified as "S2" in the Table of Permitted Uses) and is granted by the City Council..
+Where a proposed use will have a minimal effect upon neighboring uses and is proposed for a small structure or tract of land, a special use permit will be required and is granted by the Board of Adjustment.
+Where a proposed use would have a wider effect upon the entire community or involves a large structure or tract of land, a conditional use permit is necessary and is granted by the City Council.
+Before granting a conditional use permit, the City Council may request a review by and recommendations from the Planning Commission.

-The approval process for special uses is described in Section 2.4 (Quasi-judicial Processes).
+The approval process for both special and conditional uses is described in Section 2.2 (Zoning, Conditional and Special Use Approval.